cradtke1-source/Radtke-2157MEGR-portfolio/docs/assignments/A01/index.md

 d.
 I used patent example US10994428B2– “Retractable utility knife”
-Inventor: Robert Joseph Gallegos, Thomas John Scimone, Scot Herbst Two alternative solutions that perform the same primary function are, a fixed-blade utility knife (non-retractable) – blade permanently exposed, and a snap-off segmented blade knife – blade advances by breaking off dull segments rather than sliding a single blade.
+Inventor: Robert Joseph Gallegos, Thomas John Scimone, Scot Herbst Two alternative solutions that perform the same primary function are, a fixed-blade utility knife (non-retractable) with blade permanently exposed, and a snap-off segmented blade knife where the blade advances by breaking off dull segments rather than sliding a single blade.
 The original engineer chose an auto-retracting spring-loaded carrier instead of a pure friction lock.
 This decision prioritizes safety: the blade returns inside the housing as soon as the cutting load is removed, reducing the chance of accidental contact.
 The trade-off is added part count and a small continuous spring force that the user must overcome to keep the blade extended.

 ## Decide